MP Estate Planning UK

 When registration is needed despite no tax

-When an arrangement becomes registerable due to tax
+When a trust becomes registerable due to tax

-• Tax triggers include Income Tax, Capital Gains Tax, Inheritance Tax, Stamp Duty Land Tax and Stamp Duty Reserve Tax.
+• Tax triggers include Income Tax, Capital Gains Tax, Inheritance Tax (including 10-year periodic charges and exit charges), Stamp Duty Land Tax, and Stamp Duty Reserve Tax.

-Foreign settlements must join the register if they acquire UK land or property, or form a UK business relationship such as opening an investment account with a UK provider.
+Trusts established outside the UK must join the TRS register if they acquire UK land or property, or enter into a UK business relationship — such as opening a bank account or investment account with a UK-regulated provider.
+The growing number of families with overseas connections makes this an increasingly important area to check.

 Which trusts are excluded from registration (Schedule 3A)

-In practice, these excluded express trusts do not need entry on the register unless they become liable for UK tax.
-That change in tax status pulls them back into scope.
+In practice, these excluded express trusts do not need to be entered on the register unless they become liable for UK tax.
+If a tax liability arises — even a small one — the exclusion no longer applies and the trust must be registered.

 A professional office setting with an elegant wooden desk in the foreground, showcasing organized financial documents and colorful charts symbolizing "Schedule 3A trusts."
 In the middle ground, a diverse group of professionals in business attire are gathered around the desk, deeply engaged in discussion over the paperwork, demonstrating collaboration and expertise.
 In the background, a large window filters in soft natural light, illuminating the room and creating a warm, productive atmosphere.
 The scene conveys a sense of professionalism and focus, emphasizing the intricate details of trust registration without any text or distractions.
 The overall mood is serious yet optimistic, reflecting the importance of financial planning.